Helado Negro

 Roberto Carlos Lange (born 1980), better known by his stage name Helado Negro, is an American musician.
-In 2019 he was awarded a United States Artists Fellow in Music and also the recipient of a 2019 Grants to Artists award in Music from the Foundation for Contemporary Arts.
-In 2015 he received a Joyce Foundation award.
+In 2015, he received a Joyce Foundation award.
+In 2019, he was awarded a United States Artists Fellow in Music and also the recipient of a 2019 Grants to Artists award in Music from the Foundation for Contemporary Arts.

 Lange's songs are bilingual in English and Spanish and explore Latino identity, drawing on his upbringing in South Florida as the child of Ecuadoran immigrants.

 Helado Negro released his 2019 album This Is How You Smile through RVNG Intl., a Brooklyn-based music institution.
 This Is How You Smile received an 8.5 rating and Best New Music from Pitchfork.

 Early life

 The son of Ecuadoran immigrants, Helado Negro (Roberto Carlos Lange) was born in South Florida in 1980.
 He grew up in Lauderhill and Davie.

-As a high school student during the early 1990s, Roberto Carlos Lange would stay up late watching "Liquid Television" on MTV.
+As a high school student during the early 1990s, Roberto Carlos Lange would stay up late watching Liquid Television on MTV.
 Intrigued by the experimental videos and animation he saw there, he "was fascinated by the mystery of how they were made, and was curious as to how to make them."

-In 1999 he enrolled at the Savannah College of Art and Design (SCAD) in Savannah, Georgia, to study Computer Art and Sound Design.
+In 1999, he enrolled at the Savannah College of Art and Design (SCAD) in Savannah, Georgia, to study Computer Art and Sound Design.
 His sound studies focused on installation, performance and experimental art.
 During his time at SCAD, he participated in experimental sound and art shows, and he began to develop his musical work by purchasing an MPC sampler to create music.
 He graduated in 2003 with a B.F.A. in Computer Art from SCAD.